-TENANTS: Responsibility for any damage done on purpose (or by accident if the landlord doesn't have insurance) is on the tenants even if it was caused by another person allowed in the flat.
+TENANTS: Are responsible for any damage done on purpose or by accident, even if it was caused by another person allowed in the flat.
 Tip: Make sure you take photographs of the flat before you move in and any damage you or your visitors cause!